isomerpages/moe-dunmansec/_sec-1-registration/Purchases.md

 #### School Safe Management Measures

-**(a)** All visitors (including students) are required to perform digital check-in/out via Safe Entry/Trace Together apps, in addition to existing school visitor registration process including temperature screening.
-You are advised to arrive in school at least 10 min earlier than the self-collection time slot booked to cater time for this procedure.<br>
+<p style="text-align: justify;">(a) All visitors (including students) are required to scan the QR code at the security post (main school gate) for registration.<br>
-**(b)** Accompanying adults or students who are unwell should not enter the school and should reschedule their appointment.<br>
+(b) Accompanying adults or students who are unwell should not enter the school and should reschedule their appointment.<br>
-**(c)** After check-in/visitor registration, you will be directed to holding waiting areas while awaiting your turn to be served.
+(c) Please restrict the visiting areas to Block B (buying books) and Block C (buying school uniforms) only.</p>

 #### Parking Arrangement